Check other networks

 AT&T 5G cities

-Aside from 5GE, AT&T's 'true 5G' or 5G+ network is available today in limited parts of 21 cities including the newest - New York City and Las Vegas - although the network has currently announced plans for 30 cities.
+So forgetting 5GE for a minute, AT&T's 'true 5G' or 5G+ network is available today in limited parts of 21 cities including the newest - New York City and Las Vegas - although the network has currently announced plans for 30 cities.

 The current list is Atlanta, Austin, Charlotte, Dallas, Houston, Indianapolis, Jacksonville, Las Vegas, Los Angeles, Louisville, Nashville, New Orleans, New York City, Oklahoma City, Orlando, Raleigh, San Antonio, San Diego, San Francisco, San Jose and Waco.

-Chicago, Cleveland and Minneapolis are part of the next phase of the rollout - those locations are already on Verizon's 5G network list, too.
+We don't yet have a date for when the network might get bigger.
+We do, however, know that Chicago, Cleveland and Minneapolis are part of the next phase of the rollout - those locations are already on Verizon's 5G network list, too.

 AT&T Stadium - home of the Dallas Cowboys - has also been 5G-enabled with various experiences available on the Samsung Galaxy S10 5G, which is available to try out at the stadium.